vincentarelbundock/modelsummary/README.md

 * Flexibility
     - Tables can be saved to html, rtf, jpeg, png, pdf, or LaTeX files.
 (Coming soon: TXT/ASCII, and more.)
 * Integration
     - `modelsummary` is extremely well integrated with RStudio.
-When you type `ms(models)`, the summary table immediately appears in the Viewer window.
+When you type `msummary(models)`, the summary table immediately appears in the Viewer window.
 * Transparency, replicability, and automation
     - By combining `knitr` and `modelsummary`, you can easily produce beautiful, replicable, and automated documents and reports.
 [Click here for details.](https://github.com/vincentarelbundock/modelsummary#dynamic-documents-with-knitr)
 * Community